 Use a tire gauge to check the tire inflation pressure, including the spare, at least monthly and before long trips.
 You are strongly urged to buy a reliable tire pressure gauge, as automatic service station gauges may be inaccurate.
-Ford recommends the use of a digital or dial type tire pressure gauge rather than a stick type tire pressure gauge.

 Use the recommended cold inflation pressure for optimum tire performance and wear.
 Under-inflation or over-inflation may cause uneven treadwear patterns.